Core Exercises Without Sit Ups for Strength and Stability

 • Press straight out and resist the band pulling you sideways.

-Pro tip: Tall posture.
-Don’t let the band twist your torso.
-Brace hard.
+Pro tip: Stay tall and do not let the band rotate your torso.
+Brace hard the entire time.

 5. Suitcase Carry

-Why it works: Simple but brutally effective.
-Walking with a heavy weight in one hand forces your entire core (especially your obliques and QL) to keep you upright.
+Why it works: Simple but extremely effective.
+Carrying a weight in one hand forces your core, especially the obliques and QL, to keep you upright and organized.

 How to do it:

-• Grab a heavy dumbbell or kettlebell in one hand.
+• Grab a dumbbell or kettlebell in one hand.

 The Bottom Line

 Your core is your anchor.
-It’s what your hips and shoulders push against to create and transfer force.
-It connects your upper and lower body into one powerful, coordinated unit.
+It is what your hips and shoulders push against to create and transfer force.
+It connects the upper and lower body into one coordinated system.

-Train your core to be still, strong, and stable — and your movement everywhere else will become more powerful, more efficient, and more injury-proof.
+Train your core to be still, strong, and stable, and movement everywhere else tends to get more powerful, more efficient, and more resilient.

 Ready to Start Your Wellness Journey?